python/devguide/garbage_collector.rst

     ...     pass
     ...

-    # Move everything to the last generation so its easier to inspect
+    # Move everything to the last generation so it's easier to inspect
     # the younger generations.

     >>> gc.collect()
     0

-    # Create a reference cycle
+    # Create a reference cycle.

     >>> x = MyObj()
     >>> x.self = x

-    # Initially the object is in the younguest generation.
+    # Initially the object is in the youngest generation.

     >>> gc.get_objects(generation=0)
     [..., <__main__.MyObj object at 0x7fbcc12a3400>, ...]

-    # After a collection of the younguest generation the object
+    # After a collection of the youngest generation the object
     # moves to the next generation.

     >>> gc.collect(generation=0)